If you need urgent help, or you are concerned that you cannot keep yourself safe, please contact:

 Or go to your nearest hospital with an A&E Department

-If you need urgent mental health advice and support, or you feel you cannot keep yourself safe, the CRISIS Team is available 24/7.
+If you need urgent mental health advice and support, or you feel you cannot keep yourself safe, Single Point of Access is available 24/7.
 It can be used for yourself as well as on behalf of family members.

 – Telephone: 0300 222 0123